brille/brille/docs/module/grids.rst

 overlapping regions of these triangulations are identified and stored to simplify later finding the smallest tetrahedron containing a given point.

-Starting from the coarsest 'top' `layer` of tetrahedra a containing tetrahedron should be quick to locate.
+Starting from the coarsest 'top' `layer` of tetrahedra, a containing tetrahedron should be quick to locate.
 Then the list of overlapping next-finer `layer` tetrahedra can be used to locate the next containing tetrahedron.
-This process repeats until the finest `layer` tetrahedron containin the point is found.
+This process repeats until the finest `layer` tetrahedron containing the point is found.
 The total number of in-tetrahedron checks is then on the order of the sum of the average number of connected tetrahedra at each layer over the number of layers; which should be chosen to be smaller than the total number of tetrahedra at the finest layer.